Akira Toriyama's Manga Theater: Production

 The original Japanese title of the series translates to "Akira Toriyama's piece Theater", and Akira Toriyama wrote that readers can fill in the blank with whatever they want.
 In the second volume, the author revealed that while he has created a number of one-shots, he begs to get out of doing anything more than 15 pages, so their page-counts are lower than the standard amount and therefore it takes time to compile enough to fill a volume.

 After quitting his previous job, 23-year old Toriyama entered the manga industry by submitting a work to a contest held by Weekly Shōnen Jump magazine in order to win the prize money.
 While it did not win, Kazuhiko Torishima, who would become his editor, contacted him and encouraged him to keep drawing.
 The result was Wonder Island (1978), which became Toriyama's first published work, although it came in last place.
 Wonder Island 2 includes parodies of Dirty Harry and Ultraman, in addition to kaiju and science fiction movies.
 Although Toriyama had planned to quit manga after getting paid, because Wonder Island 2 was also a "flop," he said his stubbornness would not let him and he continued to draw failed stories for a year; claiming around 500, including the published Today's Highlight Island.
 He said he learned a lot during this year and when Torishima told him to draw a female lead character, Toriyama hesitantly created Tomato the Cutesy Gumshoe (1979), which had some success.
 Feeling encouraged, he decided to draw another female lead and created Dr. Slump.
 Dr. Slump would later feature many characters similar to the ones seen in Today's Highlight Island.

 Within roughly six months of creating the popular Dr. Slump in 1980, Toriyama wanted to end the series but his publisher Shueisha would only allow him to do so if he agreed to start another serial for them shortly after.
 So he worked with Torishima on several one-shots for Weekly Shōnen Jump and the monthly Fresh Jump, but none were particularly successful.
 In 1981, Toriyama was one of ten artists selected to create a 45-page work for Weekly Shōnen Jump's Reader's Choice contest.
 Used to doing 13 to 15-page chapters, he struggled with the deadline and so drew it all with an "autograph pen."
 Nonetheless, his manga Pola & Roid took first place.
 January 1982's Escape was created in two days and designed to resemble American comics.
-Toriyama said that Pink (1982) was created at a time when he was no longer afraid to draw girls, and wanted to experiment with the girlish side of the title character.
 Toriyama was selected to participate in the Reader's Choice contest again in 1982 and submitted Mad Matic.
 In addition to his assistant Hisuwashi, he also utilized a mecha expert named Tanigami for the manga.
 It was inspired by the Australian film Mad Max 2, which was released the previous year.
+Toriyama said that Pink (1982) was created at a time when he was no longer afraid to draw girls, and wanted to experiment with the girlish side of the title character.